FREQUENTLY ASKED Questions

 To meet these criteria the following steps are required:

-- The Intended Parent must provide 2 semen samples over three days that are washed in a two-step process.
+- The intended parent must provide three semen samples over five days that are washed in a two-step process.

 What types of reproductive procedures are possible using HART tested sperm?

 Both IVF and insemination are possible.
 Dr. Kolb strongly recommends IVF procedures with HART tested sperm because of the sperm loss that occurs in the washing and testing process.
 Because of the costs associated with additional semen collection and testing, it usually does not make financial sense to choose insemination.

 Can I use my doctor for my reproductive procedures?

 Yes.
 After your specimen has been tested and cleared, HRC Pasadena is happy to ship your samples to the doctor of your choice.
 We’ll need to connect with your doctor to ensure they are able to work with HART patients.